e-mail: bok@dhit.pl

 • They are highly resistant to demagnetization by external magnetic sources,

-• Key role in modern technologies – are utilized in computer drives, electric drive mechanisms, medical devices and very advanced devices.
+• Wide application in the industry of new technologies – find application in hard drives, electric drive mechanisms, medical apparatus and various technologically advanced devices.

 Disadvantages of neodymium magnets: